DanielleBopda/AI-Driven-Detection-Cybersecurity/README.md

 # 📌 Final Note

 This project is written to support both technical and non-technical audiences.
-It is designed to help recruiters, SOC managers, engineering teams, and executive leaders understand the practical business value of AI-driven intrusion detection systems.
+It is designed to help stakeholders from various sectors understand the practical business value of AI-driven intrusion detection systems.
 My goal is to demonstrate not only model performance, but also the operational and strategic “why” behind every decision.